NeCTAR-RC/tutorials/CONTRIBUTING.md

 # apt install ruby-dev ruby-bundler rake zlib1g-dev make gcc g++
 ```

-To install Jekyll and all the required dependencies, run:
+To install Jekyll and all the required dependencies, run the below command. **But make sure you are in the folder which contains the repository first (ie the `Tutorials` folder)**.

 ```sh
 # rake setup
 ```
 Then to serve the site, you can use:

 ```sh